s-ball/pyrbtree/README.md

 or on Windows with the launcher:

     py -m pip install -e .

+#### Development

+The GitHub repository contains an `unittest` test package.
+From the main folder, tests can be launched with:

+    python -m unittest discover

 ## Contributions

 Contributions are welcome, including issues on GitHub.